Parahughmilleria

 Parahughmilleria (meaning "near Hughmilleria") is a genus of eurypterid, an extinct group of aquatic arthropods.
-Fossils of Parahughmilleria have been discovered in deposits of the Devonian and Silurian age in the United States, Canada, Russia, Germany, Luxembourg and Great Britain, and have been referred to several different species.
+Fossils of Parahughmilleria have been discovered in deposits of the Devonian and Silurian age in the United States, Canada, Russia, Germany, Luxembourg, China and Great Britain, and have been referred to several different species.
 The first fossils of Parahughmilleria, discovered in the Shawangunk Mountains in 1907, were initially assigned to Eurypterus.
 It would not be until 54 years later when Parahughmilleria would be described.

-Parahughmilleria is classified in the family Adelophthalmidae, the only clade in the superfamily Adelophthalmoidea.
-This clade was characterised by their small size, their parabolic (approximately U-shaped) carapaces and the presence of epimera (lateral "extensions" of the segment) on the seventh segment, among others.
+Parahughmilleria is classified in the family Parahughmilleriidae, in the superfamily Adelophthalmoidea.'
+The adelophthalmoids were characterised by their small size, their parabolic (approximately U-shaped) carapaces and the presence of epimera (lateral "extensions" of the segment) on the seventh segment, among others.
 Like its relatives, Parahughmilleria possessed reniform (bean-shaped) eyes and spines on its appendages.
-The largest species was P. major at 12.5 cm (5 in), making it a small-sized eurypterid, although it has been suggested that it and P. hefteri may represent the same species.
+The largest species was P. hefteri at 12.5 cm (5 in), making it a small-sized eurypterid.